volatility-labs/Fig-Nodes/ui/static/README.md

 1. Create `nodes/MyNodeUI.ts` extending BaseCustomNode.ts.
 2. In backend (ui/server.py), set "uiModule": "MyNodeUI" for the node.
 3. Add tests in tests/.

-## Contributing
-See CONTRIBUTING.md.
-Use PRs for changes.